base9-theme/base9/README.md

 ## How to it works

-Color theme are generated from the palette consist of 9 colors:
+Color theme are generated from a palette consisting of 9 colors:

 Background, foreground and 7 additional colors in order of importance.